cerafinn/emploee-roster-template/README.md

 # Team Profile Generator

 ## Description
-An application that generates a webpage of team member contact information based on input from the user.
-Takes in the team member's name, role, id, and, depending on the role, office number, github or school.
+Node application that generates a webpage of team members based on input from the user.